Layering for Outdoor Exercise During Winter

 Let’s talk about materials that win the day.

 A go to natural material is Merino wool.
 The key is all layers must be snug fitting (especially the base layer), both top and bottom for superior wicking power of moisture and of course still hold the warmth next to the skin (By the way Merino wool is NOT itchy like wool).
 New Zealand, the origin of sheep carrying merino wool are soft and cuddly.
 Nice next to the skin or as a mid-layer (layering explained below).
-Another go to brand is Ice Breaker, Helly Hansen or MEC in-house brand of outdoor and base layers with good materials.
+Other go to brand is Ice Breaker, and less expensive options are Helly Hansen or MEC in-house brands for quality base layer choices.
 My all time favorite but hard to get in North America is the Norwegian brand, Brynje of Norway.
 They top everything out there.

 The alternatives to merino wool are the less expensive synthetic materials designed and carried in many popular outdoor stores like MEC, REI, Valhalla Pure, Marks.
 The MEC store has a whole selection of base layers and materials both merino blends and synthetic and an inexpensive in-house brand.
 Marks stores carry the Helly Hansen line.
-A list of excellent inexpensive choices for children and adult wear.
+Find a list of quality, less expensive at these links; children and adult wear.
 And if you are in the USA, there is REI.

 The material of the immediate layer next to your skin, the base layer, is very very important.
 That is socks, leggings/underwear, sports bra, shirt and gloves-- they must keep you dry to remain warm, and to do that they must be snug and breath.
-This is a triad, like a three legged stool, if one fails they all fail.
+The three layers are triad, like a three legged stool, if one fails they all fail.

 Part 2: Layering